eyalmichon/TheMultitasker/README.md

 ```
 npm install
 ```
-next, you'll need to create a senders file in json format and a config file in [.hjson](https://hjson.github.io/) format (exactly the same as JSON but lets you add comments) which you can use to save your group/private numbers and the URLs/Data for different functions safely without being part of the code.
+next, you'll need to create a senders file in json format which you can use to save your group/private numbers for different functions safely without being part of the code.

 Example senders.json:
 ```json